M1n9X/llm_agents_devtools/README.md

 - [Langchain-Chatchat](https://github.com/chatchat-space/Langchain-Chatchat) - Local knowledge based LLM (like ChatGLM) QA app with langchain.
 - [embedchain](https://github.com/embedchain/embedchain) - Framework to easily create LLM powered bots over any dataset.
+- [gpt-runner](https://github.com/nicepkg/gpt-runner) - Conversations with your files!
+Manage and run your AI presets!
 - [khoj](https://github.com/khoj-ai/khoj) - An AI personal assistant for your digital brain.
 Khoj provides you with an easy way to setup the infrastructure to search and chat with your personal knowledge base, be it markdown, org, image, or PDF files.
 - [txtai](https://github.com/neuml/txtai) - All-in-one open-source embeddings database for semantic search, LLM orchestration and language model workflows.